marijnh/Eloquent-JavaScript/03_functions.md

 {{index [function, application], efficiency}}

-But this implementation has one problem: in typical JavaScript implementations, it's about three times slower than a version using a `for` loop.
+This implementation has one problem, however: in typical JavaScript implementations, it's about three times slower than a version using a `for` loop.
 Running through a simple loop is generally cheaper than calling a function multiple times.

 {{index optimization}}

 The dilemma of speed versus ((elegance)) is an interesting one.
 You can see it as a kind of continuum between human-friendliness and machine-friendliness.
 Almost any program can be made faster by making it bigger and more convoluted.
-The programmer has to decide on an appropriate balance.
+The programmer has to find an appropriate balance.

 In the case of the `power` function, an inelegant (looping) version is still fairly simple and easy to read.
 It doesn't make much sense to replace it with a recursive function.
 Often, though, a program deals with such complex concepts that giving up some efficiency in order to make the program more straightforward is helpful.